ABI-Software/software-development-guidelines/README.md

 followed.

 Imagine a commit with 20 000 lines of changes, spread throughout 60 plus files, with a message that simply stated "fixed a bug".
-One have to ask themselves, what bug, and huh?
+One has to ask themselves, what bug, and huh?
 While this extreme sounds comedic, in practice, this happens a lot on a much smaller scale, perhaps it would be a 200 line change with the same message.
 So this is not good, what